orakle/matlab_physioset/+physioset/+import/@mff/README.md

 disp(data)
 ````

-The last command above should display something similar to:
+The last command above should display something like:

 ````matlab
 >> disp(data)